 Government Performance Manager Certification: An Investment in Your Career and Your Future

-In The Performance Institute’s Certified Government Performance Manager (CGPM) program, you will acquire the skills and tools to make you the lead performance management resource for your organization.
-The program includes a Capstone project — a real project from your agency that you can use to apply concepts, receive expert feedback, all while meeting or exceeding your internal quality standards and deadlines.
+In The Performance Institute’s Certified Government Performance Manager (CGPM) program, you will acquire the skills and tools needed to make you the lead performance management resource for your organization.
+As a candidate for our advanced certificate, you will complete a capstone project–a real-world project from your agency that you can use to apply concepts, knowledge, and skills from your courses, and receive expert feedback from a staff member at The Performance Institute.

 Upon completion of your certification, you will gain both a professional distinction and academic credit.
-The Performance Institute’s courses are accredited through the National Association of State Boards of Accountancy (NASBA), the Project Management Institute (PMI) and the Human Resource Certification Institute (HRCI).
-You can use The Performance Institute’s CGPM certification as a stepping stone to your PMP® certification or SHRM certification and continue to further your education.
+The Performance Institute’s courses are accredited through the Project Management Institute (PMI).

 How the Program Works

 The Certified Government Performance Manager program design is simple — take the core courses, three electives, and complete a Capstone project.
 Although the structure is simple, no two people will have the same experience, and each person will receive the individual attention necessary for success.

 - Strategic Planning: Planning from the Top Down and Executing from the Bottom Up (2 days) – Planning is the most important stage of any program or project.
 How can you evaluate success or failure without defined outcomes?
 Learn to think strategically from the beginning in this course using The Performance Institute’s preferred planning methodology, the Logic Model.